 America Gets Cooking to Stop Diabetes

 You probably know a few people who have diabetes.
 Maybe you have diabetes yourself.
-Diabetes is a disease that can be controlled, and even prevented.
+Cooking to stop diabetes is a disease can control, even prevent diabetes.

 This year’s theme from the American Diabetes Association is America Gets Cooking to Stop Diabetes.
 The website features some easy and great tasting recipes.
 You can sign up for the Association’s free monthly e-newsletter, where you can get the recipes and meal plans.
 Just go to MyFoodAdvisor to register for your newsletter.
 Their recipes will give you inspiration for healthy eating.